sriramanved/dream/README.md

 # Dream App: Text2Image Generation using OpenAI's DALL-E API

-I built a simple application that allows a user to enter a prompt and recieve back an illustration using DALLE Image Generation.
+An app that generates images using DALLE Image Generation based on user input.

 ## Implementation